MicrosoftDocs/cpp-docs/docs/mfc/reference/mfc-classes.md

 >  For information about [CStringT](../../atl-mfc-shared/reference/cstringt-class.md) and other classes that are common to both MFC and ATL programming, see [Classes Shared by MFC and ATL](../../atl-mfc-shared/reference/classes-shared-by-mfc-and-atl.md).

 > [!IMPORTANT]
->  The MFC classes and their members cannot be used in applications that execute in the [!INCLUDE[wrt](../../atl/reference/includes/wrt_md.md)].
+>  The MFC classes and their members cannot be used in applications that execute in the Windows Runtime.

 ## In This Section
  [CAccelerateDecelerateTransition Class](../../mfc/reference/cacceleratedeceleratetransition-class1.md)